John Rupert Firth: Contributions to linguistics

 His approach can be considered as resuming that of Malinowski's anthropological semantics, and as a precursor of the approach of semiotic anthropology.
-Anthropological approaches to semantics are alternative to the three major types of semantics approaches: linguistic semantics, logical semantics, and General semantics.
+Anthropological semantics is an approach which may be adopted instead of, or as a complement to, the other major currents within the field of semantics (viz., linguistic semantics, logical semantics, and General Semantics).
 Other independent approaches to semantics are philosophical semantics and psychological semantics.

-His theory that "you shall know a word by the company it keeps" / "a word is characterized by the company it keeps" inspired works on word embedding hence add a major impact in natural language processing.
-Many techniques were designed to build dense vectors representing words semantics based on their neighbors (e.g. Word2vec, GloVe).
+Firth's theory that "you shall know a word by the company it keeps" / "a word is characterized by the company it keeps" inspired works on word embedding hence had a major impact in natural language processing.
+Many techniques were designed to build dense vectors representing words semantics based on their neighbors (e.g., Word2vec, GloVe).

 The 'London School'

 As a teacher in the University of London for more than 20 years, Firth influenced a generation of British linguists.
 The popularity of his ideas among contemporaries gave rise to what was known as the 'London School' of linguistics.
 Among Firth's students, the so-called neo-Firthians were exemplified by Michael Halliday, who was Professor of General Linguistics in the University of London from 1965 until 1971.